developerashkan/gzip_chat/README.md

 # Gzip Language Model (Flutter Implementation)

-Thiproject explores the fascinating boundary between data compression and language modeling.
+This project explores the fascinating boundary between data compression and language modeling.
 It demonstrates that a classic compression algorithm can act as a probabilistic language model—without any neural networks, training, or learned weights.

 Instead of looking at this system as a modern "AI", think of it as a **Pattern Extractor** that predicts text based purely on mathematical redundancy.